A state-by-state breakdown of US coronavirus cases - KESQ

 A Cook County resident in his 20s flew into Chicago O’Hare Airport after traveling to Italy, the Illinois Department of Public Health and Cook County Department of Public Health said March 5.

-The patient “acquired the infection while in Italy and is hospitalized at Rush University Medical Center in isolation,” according to the statement.
+The patient “acquired the infection while in It5aly and is hospitalized at Rush University Medical Center in isolation,” according to the statement.

 A Marion County resident who recently traveled to Boston tested positive, Gov. Eric Holcomb said March 6.
 The patient had been in quarantine since returning to Indianapolis, said Dr. Kris Box, the state’s health commissioner.

-Note: CORRECTION: An earlier version of this story misstated the number of coronavirus cases repatriated from the Diamond Princess cruise ship.
-It is 46.